Thomas Riggs Jr.: Governorship

 United States Secretary of the Interior Franklin Knight Lane was impressed by Riggs' experience and recommended his appointment as Governor of Alaska Territory to President Woodrow Wilson.
 Following his confirmation, the new governor was sworn into office on April 12, 1918.

 The United States had already entered the First World War by the time he entered office and the new governor encouraged Alaska to support the war effort.
 Under Riggs, the territory was a leader in the sale of both war savings stamps and Liberty Bonds.
 The new governor also worked to decrease overlaps between the territorial and federal governmental functions.
-He was successful in the areas of education, mine inspections, and road building but met strong resistance in his efforts to consolidate efforts within Alaska's Land Office.
+He was successful in the areas of education, mine inspections, and road building but met strong resistance in his efforts to consolidate efforts within Alaska's United States General Land Office.

 Transportation was a major problem within the territory, with Riggs believing private shipping firms were providing unfair and inadequate service to Alaska.
 To rectify this problem, he proposed Alaska establish a fleet of transport ships and begin a territorial shipping service.
 The territorial legislature approved the plan but the U.S. Congress blocked it before the fleet could be established.

 To deal with the Spanish flu, In October 1918 Riggs ordered doctors to meet arriving steamships upon arrival to inspect for signs of the virus and that transport firms refuse passage to the territory by anyone who was ill.
 The precautions were unsuccessful with the first case reaching Juneau on October 14 and widespread outbreaks being present a month later.
 In response to the flu's arrival, Riggs established a cordon sanitaire on all trails to the interior, but unfortunately the couriers carrying announcements of the quarantine may have also spread the disease.
 The native population proved especially vulnerable, with up to an eight percent mortality rate during the pandemic.
 This left hundreds of orphans and entire villages whose populations were unable to perform basic activities such as prepare meals or chop firewood.
 In response, Riggs exceeded authorized funding levels in his spending on medical supplies, maintaining the quarantine, and providing relief efforts.
 The territory's financial situation was further complicated when a request for a US$200,000 special allocation was cut in half by the U.S. Senate and rejected completely by the U.S. House of Representatives.

 The end of his term of office came after the election of Warren Harding as President of the United States.
 Riggs left office on June 15, 1921, making way for Republican appointee Scott Cordelle Bone.